SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

    python sksurgeryspherefitting data/CT_Level_1.vtp -o sphere.vtp

+You'll see some output on the console
+(e.g., `Result is (array([136.571217  , 151.97335771, -95.51789211,   8.11853981]), 2)`.
-You'll see some output on the console, and if you have a vtk viewer you can load both models and see what you've done.
+If you have a vtk viewer you can load both models and see what you've done.
+Alternatively, you can use the online `vtk_GeometryViewer`_ where you will need to drop vtp files in the viewer.
 Here's an example of a sphere fitted to a 3D ultrasound image of a fiducial sphere.

 The original US data: